 - Photographic Identity documentation

-Searching your inbox for companies that have your data and sending requests directly from your email
+Scanning your inbox for companies that have your data and sending requests directly from your email

 Your email inbox provides a great representation of the companies that process your personal information.
 We’ve designed a technology that scans your inbox to identify the companies you interact with, whilst only collecting and processing the minimum amount of data.
 You can then select any of those companies and send data rights requests to them directly from your email address.
 This feature is currently only available for Gmail users.